 Concepts and applications of linear algebra, including vector spaces, theory of linear equations, matrices, determinants, linear transformations, basis and dimension and eigenvalues and eigenvectors.
 Computer/calculator use will be extensive.
+Offered spring semester only.
 Prerequisite: MAT 2410 with grade of C or better.